onosproject/onos-config/docs/community-info.md

 ## Technical Steering Team

-The TST meets 9 AM PST, 5 PM GMT, 6 PM CET on Wednesday every 2 weeks to discuss different topics.
+The technical steering team meets 9 AM PST, 5 PM GMT, 6 PM CET on Wednesday every 2 weeks to discuss different topics.
-You can find a detailed agenda and next meeting information [here](https://wiki.onosproject.org/display/ONOSST/Technical+Steering+Team).
+You can find a detailed agenda and next meeting information [on the TST Wiki](https://wiki.onosproject.org/display/ONOSST/Technical+Steering+Team).